saakuraa/myblog/_posts/2013-12-29-more-about.markdown

 The language: actually I'm not sure what should be the prime language for this site..
 My currently plan is both Chinese and English.. but I'm not going to mix them in a single post.

 ####more about me again?
 ok, as you can easily infer, my name is Wenjie Luo..
 I'm currently a graduate student in a PhD program.
 I guess that's enough for introduction(?).. don't waste your time google-ing me, you know, ```curiosity kills the cat```.
-But if you are just too curies to fall asleep at night, you can drop me an email..
+But if you are just too curies to fall asleep at night, you can <a href="mailto:twelvemoon@gmail.com">drop me an email</a>..